 How to Crochet Autumn Leaves

 Spruce up your Thanksgiving table with a scattering of soft, colorful, crocheted autumn leaves.
 You need only a small amount of yarn for each leaf, so make as many as you like.
-You could string the the leaves together to form a garland, make a wreath, or glue them to ribbon rings to create dinner napkin rings.
+You could string the leaves together to form a garland, make a wreath, or glue them to ribbon rings to create dinner napkin rings.

-The leaf pattern will work for any yarn weight with a hook that corresponds to that weight.
+The leaf pattern, designed with American stitches, will work for any yarn weight with a hook that corresponds to that weight.
 The large leaves shown are worked in worsted-weight yarn (with a 3.75-mm, or F-5, hook) and measure 3 1/2 inches from stem to tip.
 The smaller leaf is worked with sock yarn (and a 3.0-mm hook, which is a Japanese size D, or between a US C-2 and a D-3) and measures about 2 3/4 inches from stem to tip.
 To eliminate a lot of confusing turning and moving while crocheting, I used almost every stitch height in the book for this pattern—so hopefully you have some crocheting experience.
 Try making a few and you will get the hang of it.

-Abbreviations and Special Stitches
+Abbreviations and special stitches

 sl st slip stitch